 A really cool 70 metre tall Tower of the Sun statue greets you at the entrance.

-Whatever you may be looking for the Shinsaibashi and Dotonbori areas, along with America mura (see below) they are the places to go as far as things to do in Osaka at night are concerned.
+Whatever you may be looking for at night in Osaka the Shinsaibashi and Dotonbori areas, along with America mura (see below) are the places to go as far as things to do in Osaka at night are concerned.

 It’s the central area of the city for all things fun.

-If you are at Osaka Castle in the afternoon you can head over to this area for the evening and nighttime.
+If you are at Osaka Castle in the afternoon you can head over to this area for the evening and nighttime, they are not that far apart (as far as big cities go).

 You can go on an organised pub crawl if you want to be guided through some of the best bars in Osaka.

-If Dotonbori gets (is) to hectic for you with people then head over to nearby America-mura which has a more laid back vibe.
+If Dotonbori gets (is) to hectic for you with so many people then head over to nearby America-mura which has a more laid back vibe.

 The nearby Namba area of Osaka is also busy but not as good as Dotonbori and Shinsaibashi.

-One thing you could try is to go on a street food tour in Osaka with a local foodie to get a more personalised experience of the food and learn about the food culture in Japans ‘nations kitchen’.
+One thing you could try is to go on a street food tour in Osaka with a local foodie to get a more personalised experience of the food and learn about the food culture in the ‘nations kitchen’ of Japan.

-This area is way more relaxed than Dotonbori and has more of a boutique shopping atmosphere and an alternative atmosphere.
+This area is way more relaxed than Dotonbori and has more of a boutique shopping vibe and an alternative atmosphere.

 Osaka is also known for its excellent Okonomiyaki and along with Hiroshima is the best in Japan.